Broken circuit complexes of series-parallel networks: Applications

-\begin{proof}[Proof of Proposition \ref{pr54}] Observe that $M$ satisfies condition (i) (resp. (ii)) if and only if there is a connected component of $M$ satisfying the same condition.
+\begin{proof}[Proof of Proposition \ref{pr54}] Observe that $M$ satisfies condition (i) (respectively, (ii)) if and only if there is a connected component of $M$ satisfying the same condition.
 So we may assume that $M$ is connected.

 (i)$\Rightarrow$(iii): By Lemma \ref{lm55}, $M$ has a series-parallel minor $M_1\in \mathcal{S}_1$.
 As $M$ is connected, $M_1$ is also connected by Lemma \ref{lm22}(ii).
 Now it follows easily from Proposition \ref{pr51} that $M_1$ has a series-parallel minor $N$ isomorphic to $M(K_{2,m})$ for some $m\geq3$.
-Apparently, $N$ is also a series-parallel minor of $M$.
+Evidently, $N$ is also a series-parallel minor of $M$.

 (iii)$\Rightarrow$(ii): This is obvious.